MrYsLab/telemetrix-esp32/docs/index.md

 The **_telemetrix-esp32_** project allows you to access ESP32 devices over WI-FI or BLE using Python scripts.

-The project consists of two Python client APIs and four Arduino Core servers.
+The project consists of two Python client APIs, one

 You may choose to use a Python API that uses a traditional threaded model (_telemetrix_esp32_) or one that uses a Python asyncio